Final Fantasy Record Keeper

 is a free-to-play role-playing gacha game developed and published by DeNA for iOS and Android.
 The game features original characters and stories interacting with characters, scenarios, and battles from other games in the Final Fantasy series.
 It was released in Japan on September 24, 2014, and worldwide on March 26, 2015.
 The gameplay primarily consists of Active Time Battles with 2D sprite graphics.
-It has reached over 10 million downloads worldwide and is available in Japanese, English, French and Spanish.
+It has reached over 10 million downloads worldwide and was available in Japanese, English, French and Spanish.
 In 2020 all languages other than English were permanently removed.
-In June 2022 it was announced that the end of service for the global version of the game will be September 29, 2022.
+The game's service for the global version ended on September 29, 2022, leaving only the Japanese service up.

 Gameplay

 Players enter each Final Fantasy titles world and fight to clear dungeons.
-As they accomplish this, they unlock new characters from those games.
-Players can combine parties of characters from different Final Fantasy titles.
-However, though using a game mechanic called "Synergy System", playing the characters that are initially from the world you are in gives characters a "stat bonus", which also applies to weapons and gear.
-The game has players reenact many climatic moments from the Final Fantasy series, such as the Battle on the Big Bridge against Gilgamesh.
-Characters can be given weapons or abilities that are collected along the way.
-The game is free-to-play and does have microtransactions.
+After finishing it, they unlock new characters from those games.
+Players are able to combine parties of characters from different Final Fantasy titles.
+However, though using a game mechanic called "Synergy System", playing the characters that are initially from the world gives the characters a "stat bonus", which is also applied to weapons and gear.
+The game has players to reenact many climatic moments from the Final Fantasy series, such as the Battle on the Big Bridge against Gilgamesh.
+Characters are given weapons or abilities that are collected along the way.

-In 2018, a new kind of dungeon, Record Dungeons were launched, featuring full pixel-art remakes of classic Final Fantasy scenes and dungeons, and an all-new adventure and records to explore alongside heroes of past games in the series.
+In 2018, a new kind of dungeon, Record Dungeons was launched, featuring full pixel-art remakes of classic Final Fantasy scenes and dungeons, and an all-new adventure and records to explore alongside heroes of past games in the series.

 Plot

-Players control Tyro, a researcher who works in the history department for Dr. Mog.
+Tyro is a researcher who works in the history department for Dr. Mog.
 Being his best student, Dr. Mog shares his magic so that Tyro can enter paintings and see memories of different worlds, which are previous Final Fantasy titles.
 Tyro is also occasionally joined by original characters such as Elarra and Shadowsmith as they relive and restore the records of the great tales.